AlexGibsonPlymouth/GP_LSOA_Attribution/README.md

 principle of allocating non-contiguous data might be useful for other applications - but must be able to assume that no selection bias

 ##### Troubleshooting
+Download speed / responsiveness of the PHE and NHS Digital sites.
 When come back to this remember vulnerability to url changes Can add additional years of PHE / NHS Digital data, but only into  into hard script Zero PHE data doesn't make the script fall down - but easy to see in output